 You may choose to initiate counseling services at any time.
 With the exception of crisis situations, an intake appointment needs to be set up by contacting the Counseling Center.
 Type and duration of services are discussed with the student during intake and then evaluated on an ongoing basis.
 Most students find four to five sessions are enough to resolve their presenting distress.

 Counseling Services are provided at no cost to our students and will not become part of your academic record.
 Your family and friends don’t need to know if you don’t want to tell them.
 We only share your records in emergency situations or in cases where you have given us written permission.

-The KCC also provides wide variety of psychoeducational programming throughout each semester and assists in developing a safe, interdependent community through self-awareness, cultural understanding and service to our students.
+The Counseling & Well-Being Center also provides wide variety of psychoeducational programming throughout each semester and assists in developing a safe, interdependent community through self-awareness, cultural understanding and service to our students.